gibbok/myvar/website/themes/theme1/content/astro/cloudflare-astro-starlight-analytics-setup.md

 });
 ```

 3. **Deploy:** Build and deploy your updated site.
-Data will start appearing in your Cloudflare dashboard shortly after deployment.
+Data will start appearing in your Cloudflare dashboard after users begin visiting your site.